-5. Definition of transpiration, transpiration pathways and the factors that influence it.
-6. The process of maturation and senescence: respiration, ethylene biosynthesis dan its role on the ripening: chemical and biochemical changes 7.
-Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by chemical modification 8.
-Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by cold storage 9.
-Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by modification of the atmosphere and irradiation 10.
+Definition of transpiration, transpiration pathways and the factors that influence it.
+The process of maturation and senescence: respiration, ethylene biosynthesis dan its role on the ripening: chemical and biochemical changes Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by chemical modification Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by cold storage Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by cold storage Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by cold storage Postharvest technology to slow the maturation and senescence processes of fruits and vegetables by modification of the atmosphere and irradiation 10.
 Postharvest technology (low temperature and modified atmosphere) and physiological changes of meat and poultry.
-11. Postharvest technology (low temperature and modified atmosphere) physiological changes in fish, shrimp and other types of fish commodities Examination forms Essays exams Multiple choice exams Practical works Reading List Kays, S. Postharvest Physiology of Perishable Plant Products.
+11. Postharvest technology (low temperature and modified atmosphere) physiological changes in fish, shrimp and other types of fish commodities Examination forms Essays exams Multiple choice exams Practical works Reading List Kays, SPostharvest Physiology of Perishable Plant Products.
 2012.
 Postharvest: An introduction to the physiology and handling of fruits, vegetables and ornamentals.
 2016.
 RBH Wills and John Golding.
 Advances in postharvest fruit and vegetable technology.
 2016.
 RBH Wills Some related postharvest journal Teknologi Pengolahan Daging.
 Peni Patriani et al. 2020.
 CV Anugerah Pangeran Jaya Press.
 Dasar-dasar Teknologi Hasil Perikanan.
 Rinto dan Wulandari.
 2020.
 Dasar-dasar Process Pengolahan Bahan Pangan.
 Enceng Sobari.
 Polsus Press.
+Last Revision August 18, 2021

-Module designation Quality Assurance

-Semester (s) in which 5 th semester/3 th year

-the module is taught

-Person responsible for 1.
+Module designation Quality Assurance Semester (s) in which 5 th semester/3 th year the module is taught Person responsible for 1.
 Prof. Dr. Ir.
-Basuni Hamzah, M.Sc.

-the module 2.
+Basuni Hamzah, M.Sc. the module 2.
 Sugito, S.TP., M.Si.

-Language Indonesian

-Relation to curriculum Compulsory Course

-Teaching methods Lectures, team-based and project-based learning

-Workload (incl.
-6 hours and 20 minutes of total workload: 100 minutes for Contact

-Contact hours, self- Study; 160 Minutes for practicum, 120 minutes for structured

-study hours) academic assignment and 120 minutes for self-study per week

-Credit points 3 credits (equivalent with 4.8 ECTS)

-Required and recom-

-mended prerequisite

-for joining the module

-Module After completing this course, the students will be able to:

-objectives/intended 1. understand the concept of quality and standards

-learning outcomes 2. understand the concept of quality management and quality

-management system (ISO, halal, GMP)

-3. understand the importance of standards and regulations in

-quality management

-4. understand the principles of quality measurements (objective

-and subjective measurements on physical, chemical and

-microbiology characteristics of food and agricultural products).

-5. apply the statistical quality control (SQC) and to use standards

-in quality measurement.

-6. analyze current regulations related to food and agricultural

-product quality

-7. evaluate the current regulations in quality management system

-8. apply the concept of quality measurement, standards, and

-quality management system in a particular food or agricultural

-industry taking current regulations into consideration

-Content 1.
-Fundamentals on quality and standards

-2. Standard and standardization

-3. Quality attributes and variables and measurement

-4. Statistical Quality Control

-5. Food Regulations

-6. Quality management system (ISO)

-7. Good Manufacturing Practises (GMP)

-8. Regulations on Halal

-9. Regulations on Food Additives

-10.Quality Standards on Food Additives

-Examination forms 1.
-Project Assignments

-2. Individual essay exam

-3. Presentation on projects
+Language Indonesian Relation to curriculum Compulsory Course Teaching methods Lectures, team-based and project-based learning Workload (incl.
+6 hours and 20 minutes of total workload: 100 minutes for Contact Contact hours, self- Study; 160 Minutes for practicum, 120 minutes for structured study hours) academic assignment and 120 minutes for self-study per week Credit points 3 credits (equivalent with 4.8 ECTS) Required and recom- mended prerequisite for joining the module Module After completing this course, the students will be able to: objectives/intended 1. understand the concept of quality and standards learning outcomes 2. understand the concept of quality management and quality management system (ISO, halal, GMP) 3. understand the importance of standards and regulations in quality management 4. understand the principles of quality measurements (objective and subjective measurements on physical, chemical and microbiology characteristics of food and agricultural products).
+5. apply the statistical quality control (SQC) and to use standards in quality measurement.
+6. analyze current regulations related to food and agricultural product quality 7. evaluate the current regulations in quality management system 8. apply the concept of quality measurement, standards, and quality management system in a particular food or agricultural industry taking current regulations into consideration Content 1.
+Fundamentals on quality and standards 2.
+Standard and standardization 3.
+Quality attributes and variables and measurement 4.
+Statistical Quality Control 5.
+Food Regulations 6.
+Quality management system (ISO) 7.
+Good Manufacturing Practises (GMP) 8.
+Regulations on Halal 9.
+Regulations on Food Additives 10.Quality Standards on Food Additives Examination forms 1.
+Project Assignments 2.
+Individual essay exam 3.
+Presentation on projects